mozilla/treeherder/docs/installation.rst

      (venv)vagrant@local:~/treeherder$ ./manage.py export_project_credentials

-* And an entry to your **host** machine's /etc/hosts so that you can point your browser to local.treeherder.mozilla.org to reach it
+* And this line to your **host** machine's /etc/hosts so that you can point your browser to local.treeherder.mozilla.org to reach the VM

   .. code-block:: bash

+     # Copy this line verbatim (do not adjust the IP)
      192.168.33.10    local.treeherder.mozilla.org

 Viewing the local server